kroy-the-rabbit/dnsgui/README.md

 This app is designed to be protected as management.
 An additional layer of security should be applied by implementing SSL and HTTP Basic Auth.
 With a more robust web server like nginx, it would be possible to implement two-factor authentication.

 Finally, this app includes CDN resources for bootstrap and JQuery.
-It might be desirable for the hyper-security-conscious to host those locally and edit `index.html`.
+For the hyper-security-conscious, it might be desirable to host those resources locally, which would require a simple edit to `view/index.html`.